 A life insurance policy could help provide financial protection for your loved ones when you're gone — protection that could help them cover final expenses, pay off debt or replace lost income.
 A policy could also allow you to leave behind an inheritance or donate to charity after you pass away.
 Life insurance is there to meet the needs of people from all walks of life.

+So when is it good to have life insurance?
 Here, we will explore some scenarios that could help you develop a deeper understanding of the value of life insurance — and decide if a policy could be a good choice for your needs.

 Unexpected Life Changes